John Sinclair Cormack Memorial Scholarship for Pianists or Violinists

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

 The scholarship currently provides a benefit of $15,000 payable over a maximum of 2 years study.
-The benefit will be paid as instalments of $3750 each semester, not prior to the relevant census date.
+The benefit will be paid as $3750 each semester, after semester census date.

 Selection is a competitive process and will be based on assessment of the scholarship application and any required supporting documents.
 Performance may be required.